 Conversely, some things come from nowhere and shake things up entirely.
 A few months ago, few of us had heard of Chat-GPT, now suddenly, the marketing, academia, and media industries are watching the wild popularity of integrated AI chatbots with alarm.

-The winter of 2022/23 brought a lot of worry as many tech companies decided to lay off many employees, accelerating in January 2023.
+The winter of 2022/23 brought a lot of worry as many tech companies decided to lay off many employees, accelerating in the first half of 2023.

 While it’s too early to say how this will play out over the rest of the year, a glance at the top names on layoffs.fyi features some eye-catching ones: Google, Amazon, Meta, and Microsoft.
 The reasons given for this were uncertain economic winds ahead, but also several admitted overhiring during the Covid-19 pandemic.